 Feedback

 Feedback in language education encompasses a wide array of responses that guide learners toward improved performance.
 It includes both positive reinforcement and corrective responses [7].
 Within SLA, corrective feedback (CF) is a specific subset that addresses learners’ non-target-like utterances, aiming to facilitate form-focused language development.
-In educational contexts, feedback refers to information provided by various agents (e.g., teacher, peer, self) about learners’ performance or understanding[7].
+In educational contexts, feedback refers to information provided by various agents (e.g., teacher, peer, self) about learners’ performance or understanding[7] CẦN NHẤT QUÁN CÁCH VIẾT – SUBSCRIPT HAY CHỈ LÀ CON SỐ TRONG NGOẶC VUÔNG.
 Its primary purpose is to guide learners toward improvement.
 Shute [8] emphasizes that feedback modifies learners’ thinking or behavior to enhance learning outcomes.

 Feedback supports learning not only by correcting errors but also by reinforcing correct responses and promoting deeper understanding [9].
-It fosters cognitive development, aids in revising mental models [10], and enables scaffolding within the Zone of Proximal Development [11.
+It fosters cognitive development, aids in revising mental models [10], and enables scaffolding within the Zone of Proximal Development [11].
 Additionally, effective feedback promotes self-regulation through clear performance criteria and reflective learning [12].

 Oral corrective feedback

-Oral corrective feedback (OCF) refers to teacher or peer responses to learners' erroneous spoken output in order to indicate or correct language errors [1], [13].
+Oral corrective feedback (OCF) refers to teacher or peer responses to learners' erroneous spoken output in order to indicate or correct language errors [1],THAY BẰNG AND [13].
 It can be explicit or implicit, ranging from direct correction to subtle signals like recasts or clarification requests [14].
 Despite varied definitions, OCF generally aims to inform learners of their errors and promote more accurate language use [15].
 In this study, OCF is defined as any technique used by teachers to respond to students’ spoken errors, either by providing the correct form or guiding them to self-correct.

 Table 1.
 Description of the seven types of oral corrective feedback (Sheen [6])